 A company can avoid liability for an employee’s or other associated person’s breach of the Bribery Act if they have taken sufficient and proportionate steps to prevent it.

-This would avoid breach of customer contracts and to limit liability under the Bribery Act itself.
+This would require our client’s suppliers and contractors to comply with the Bribery Act.
+They needed to communicate the policy to those expected to abide by the Act.
+This would avoid breach of customer contracts and to limit liability under the Act itself.

-Our client’s training programme addressed two particular issues: Corporate hospitality and facilitation payments.
+Our client’s training programme addressed two specific issues: Corporate hospitality and facilitation payments.

 We assured our client that reasonable hospitality to meet, network and improve relationships with customers is a normal part of business.
-This is not prohibited by the Bribery Act.
+The Bribery Act does not forbid this.
 No one would stop our client taking its customers to Wimbledon, the football or a Test Match.